Metallic paint

-Metallic paint, also called metal flake or polychromatic, is a type of paint that is most common on new automobiles, but is also used for other purposes.
+Metallic paint, which may also be called metal flake (or incorrectly named polychromatic), is a type of paint that is most common on new automobiles, but is also used for other purposes.
 Metallic paint can reveal the contours of bodywork more than non-metallic, or "solid" paint.
 Close-up, the small metal flakes included in the paint create a sparkling effect mimicking a metal surface.

 Description

 Metallic paints, or just metallics, generally consist of a base coat with a clear "lacquer", usually a transparent acrylic polyurethane top coat, for protection and extra gloss.

 "Flop", or "flip-flop", refers to the difference between the amount or hue of light reflected at different angles from a metallic paint surface.
 The differences are caused by the size and reflectivity of the flakes in the paint, and also by their orientation and the degree to which they are all oriented in the same direction.
 Historically, it was difficult to achieve an invisible repair if the paint was damaged because it is critical to reproduce the flop of the original surface as well as its pigment.
 Modern techniques have more or less eliminated this problem.